MichinobuMaeda/honkipass6/docs/blueprint.md

 - **Responsive Design:** The application's layout adapts to different screen sizes, providing an optimal user experience on both mobile and desktop devices.
 - **Footer:** The application includes a professional footer with a copyright notice.

+## AI Development Workflow

+This section documents the AI's development and interaction process.

+- **Blueprint Management:** The AI will maintain this `blueprint.md` file to track the application's state and planned changes.
+- **Interaction Model:** Defines how the AI should interpret prompts, provide contextual responses, and handle errors.
+- **Error Handling and Logging:** Specifies the use of `dart:developer` for structured logging and outlines a detailed error-checking flow.

 ## Implementation Plan

 ### Current Task: Add Language Selection and Footer